hannasm/ExpressiveReflectionDotnet/README.md

 There is a fairly comprehensive set of unit tests, and additionald examples demonstrating functionality can be found there.

 # Changelog

+## 1.2.0
+ * added getValue(MemberInfo) / setValue(MemberInfo) methods to MemberReflection
+ * add ExpressiveReflection.Extensions namespace and exposed most functionality as extension methods on their corresponding types

 ## 1.1.0
 Add Reflection.GetMemberName() / Reflection.GetMethodName() / Reflection.GetTypeName()